Exeter Farm: Site and context

-The place known as Exeter Farm comprised two separately single storey buildings on a north–south axis on a small plot of land with a number of mature trees and other vegetation around them.
+The place known as Exeter Farm comprised two separate single-storey buildings on a north–south axis on a small plot of land with a number of mature trees and other vegetation around them.

 The cottages and their present curtilage were once part of a large block of land extending north to Meurants Lane.
 This has been subdivided and the site with the cottages is considerably reduced.

 A large development of modern housing now surrounds the whole to the east, south and west.
 On the northern boundary lies a public reserve which allows limited view from the northern cottage to the Blue Mountains in the far distance.
 These views to the north are interrupted by the new housing in the middle-ground at the northern edge of the reserve.
 The views away to the north-west are completely obscured by new housing.

 Curtilage

 The cottages and their present curtilage were once part of a large block of land extending north to Meurants Lane.
 This has been subdivided and the site with the cottages is considerably reduced.
 The site's area is 3000 square metres.

 Two analyses have been carried out by Michael Lehany on the remains of Exeter Farm - the parts not disturbed by the development and that land which lies within the Public Reserve.
 This was done in April 2001.